Lushious Massacr

-Lushious Massacr is a Mexican-American drag queen, professional makeup artist, and social media personality based in Brownsville, Texas.
-She won the Primetime Emmy Award for Outstanding Makeup for a Variety, Nonfiction or Reality Program in 2022 for her work on the HBO reality television series We're Here.
+Lushious Massacr (born 1 October 1988) is a Mexican-American drag queen, professional makeup artist, and social media personality.
+She won the Primetime Emmy Award for Outstanding Makeup for a Variety, Nonfiction or Reality Program in 2022 for her work on the reality television series We're Here.

-Early life
+Life and career

-Born Martin De Luna Jr., Massacr is a native of Brownsville, Texas.
-She moved to Houston to develop her drag career, where her persona was further shaped by the Houston drag scene.
+Born Martin De Luna Jr., Massacr is the eldest of four brothers and a native of Brownsville, Texas, born to Mexican immigrant parents.
+As a child, she described herself as introverted, often going to school and then home without speaking to classmates or sometimes even teachers.
+Before pursuing her drag career, she worked in concessions at Cinemark movie theaters.

+At age 19, she met drag mother Divina Garza, who helped her to develop confidence and begin exploring drag performance; the two made videos together around Brownsville.
+In her early years performing, her aesthetic leaned toward Club Kid-style drag, with an emphasis on elaborate, avant-garde looks.
+She subsequently moved to Houston to develop her drag career further, where she was mentored by drag performer Charro Beans DeBarge, who became influential in her artistic development and helped shape the persona that would become Lushious Massacr.
 After seven years in Houston, she returned to Brownsville.

-As a child, Massacr described herself as introverted, often going to school and then home without speaking to classmates or sometimes even teachers.
-Before pursuing her drag career, she worked in concessions at Cinemark movie theaters.
-At age 19, she met drag mother Divina Garza, who helped her develop confidence and begin exploring drag performance.
-During her time in Houston, she was mentored by drag performer Charro Beans DeBarge, who became influential in her artistic development.
-She has made it a goal to "prove that Mexican American stories from South Texas are valuable", calling it her life's purpose.
+In 2019, Massacr relocated to Los Angeles to pursue a career in the entertainment industry, where she met drag queen Valentina and her future drag daughter Mija Massacr.
+She returned to Brownsville approximately 10 months later.
+She has made it a goal to "prove that Mexican-American stories from South Texas are valuable", calling it her life's purpose.
+In 2025 Massacr permanently relocated to Los Angeles.

-Career

 Makeup artistry

 Massacr began her professional career working as a makeup artist for MAC Cosmetics.
 In 2019, she was selected as a member of the Sephora Squad, the beauty retailer's influencer program.

 Her work on the HBO reality series We're Here, where she served as makeup artist for Shangela, earned her the Emmy Award for Outstanding Makeup for a Variety, Nonfiction or Reality Program in 2022.
 She shared this award with Jeremy Damion Austin and Tyler Devlin for the "Kona, Hawaii" episode.
+Shangela was sufficiently impressed by Massacr's work that she subsequently brought her on tour, where Massacr was present for engagements with figures including Vice President Kamala Harris and recording artist Bad Bunny.
+Shangela also advocated for Massacr to serve as her personal makeup artist when she competed on Season 31 of Dancing with the Stars (2022), successfully negotiating a star request with ABC and Disney on her behalf.

+In 2023, Massacr served as the personal makeup artist for drag queen and television host Valentina during the first season of Drag Race México, the Mexican franchise of RuPaul's Drag Race.